nwillc/reloader/README.md

 ## Features

-- Based on run time information, intelligently recreate the applications command line.
+- Based on run time information, intelligently recreate the application's command line.
 - Exit the application, invoking the recreated command line as new process.
 - Execute shutdown code prior to exit.
-- If the application was packages as a single jar, it can determine if there is a newer version of the jar and use that instead, i.e. handle an update.
+- If the application was packaged as a single jar, it can determine if there is a newer version of the jar and use that instead, i.e. handle an update.
 - Can be registered as a signal handler.